-How to be more productive at work, home, socially and life, in general, is worth investing in.
-If you’re still among the group of people who thinks of making life changes every New Year ’s Eve, you’re doing an injustice to your life.
+If you’re still among the group of people who think of making life changes every New Year ’s Eve, you’re doing an injustice to your life.
 World class performers set and review their goals every day.
-They also take time to think about their goals before they sleep and think about these same goals as the first thing in the morning when they wake up.
+They also take the time to think about their goals before they sleep and think about these same goals as the first thing in the morning when they wake up.
 They go ahead and invest a lot of hours to concentrate on making these goals come true.
 They block all distractions that would make them not achieve these goals.
 You should constantly aim at being a world-class performer.
 You should, therefore, have the same dedication towards your dreams.
 Success is yours if you decide to be disciplined and respect your hours for you to have the maximum productivity.

 How to be more productive